FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-debugging.md

 ## Connecting SWD {#connect-swd}

-### Dragonclaw v0.2
+### Dragonclaw v0.3

-The connector for SWD is `J4` on Dragonclaw v0.2.
+The connector for SWD is `J4` on Dragonclaw v0.3.

 <!-- mdformat off(b/139308852) -->
 *** note
 **NOTE**: Pay attention to the location of pin 1 (red wire) in the photos below so that you connect with the correct orientation.

-`SW2` on the bottom of Dragonclaw must be set to `CORESIGHT`.
+`SW2` on the edge of Dragonclaw must be set to `CORESIGHT`.

 If you want to connect a 20-Pin ARM Standard JTAG Connector (0.10" / 2.54 mm), you can use the following [adapter][JTAG to SWD Adapter] and [cable][SWD Cable].
 ***
 <!-- mdformat on -->

-Dragonclaw v0.2 with 20-pin SWD (0.05" / 1.27mm) on J4.
+Dragonclaw v0.3 with 20-pin SWD (0.05" / 1.27mm) on J4.
 Only half the pins are connected. |
 ----------------------------------------------------------------------------------------- |
 ![Dragonclaw with 20-pin SWD]                                                             |

-Dragonclaw v0.2 with 10-pin SWD (0.05" / 1.27mm) on J4. |
+Dragonclaw v0.3 with 10-pin SWD (0.05" / 1.27mm) on J4. |
 ------------------------------------------------------- |
 ![Dragonclaw with 10-pin SWD]                           |